drummondlab/drummondlab.github.io/README.md

 	<paste the paper's abstract here>

-Once the new paper is added to the papers/_posts directory, it will be fully integrated into the site; e.g., (i) it will be listed on the web site's main page as a recent paper, (ii) it will be listed on the Selected Authors page and (iii) it will be listed on the member page(s) of the lab members who are the paper's authors.
+Once the new paper is added to the papers/_posts directory, it will be fully integrated into the site; e.g., (i) it will be listed on the web site's main page as a recent paper, (ii) it will be listed on the Selected Papers page and (iii) it will be listed on the member page(s) of the lab members who are included the paper's author list.

 ## team